thomasrebele/jmh-micro-benchmarks/lucene/src/main/java/com/github/zabetak/benchmark/SqlOperatorBenchmark.md

 The fastest query is Q2.

 For high-cardinality fields Q2, and Q1, are 9x faster than Q0.
-Roughly this means that traversing the inverse index is slower than sequentially scanning all documents using the doc value storage.
+Q0 goes over the entire term index and for each term retrieves the matching document ids by reading through the posting lists.
+Q1, and Q2, use the doc value storage holding pairs of document ids and values and can be though of as a contiguous array of integers.
+For this use case where we just need to iterate through all documents (having a value) the doc values is as expected much faster.

 For low-cardinality fields the difference is significantly smaller.
-The fact that we have only two distinct values means that the inverse index has only two entries with a long list of postings.
+The fact that we have only two distinct values means that the term index has only two entries with a long list of postings.
-Essentially this makes all queries behave exactly like a sequential scan so we observe that the performance of Q0 drops to the same order of magnitude with Q1, and Q2.
+The long list of postings can also be seen as a contiguous array of integers so it resembles in some sense the doc values storage.
+The performance of Q0 would be even closer to Q1, and Q2, if it was not rewritten into a disjunction (this happens under the hood by Lucene).

-Last we can observe that the performance of Q2 is stable between high/low cardinality fields and depends only on the number of matching documents.
+Last we can observe that the performance of Q1, and Q2, is stable between high/low cardinality fields and depends only on the number of matching documents.

 ## IS NULL benchmark